-Miami Federal Criminal Defense Attorney
+Miami Federal Criminal Defense Lawyer & Federal Criminal Attorney in Miami

-As a criminal defense law firm in Miami, a significant portion of our practice is dedicated to the representation of clients who are either under federal investigation or have been charged with committing a federal crime in the Southern District of Florida.
+As a criminal defense law firm based in Miami, a significant portion of our practice is dedicated to representing clients who are either under federal investigation or have been charged with committing a federal crime in the Southern District of Florida.
 Over the years, we have represented a wide range of clients facing federal charges, including attorneys, bankers, executives, and business owners.
-Because the penalties in federal court can often be more severe than a criminal charge in state court, you must hire a Miami federal criminal defense attorney with the necessary experience and skills to defend your federal charge properly.

-Important Differences between Federal and State Cases
+Important Differences Between Federal and State Cases

 Jurisdiction